learn-co-students/sinatra-user-auth-v-000/README.md

 * Run the tests again and we should be passing *all* of our user sign up tests.

 #### Step 4: Logging In
-* Go back to your home page and look at the second of the two links:
+* Go back to your homepage and look at the second of the two links:

 ```ruby
 <a href="/sessions/login">Log In</a>